B♯ Lydian Scale

 Chords in the Key of B♯ Lydian

-When stacking thirds on each scale degree of the B♯ Lydian scale, the following diatonic chords emerge:
+When stacking thirds on each scale degree of the B♯ Lydian scale, the following diatonic triads emerge:

 - B♯ major (I)